MartaFuentesF/CNN_youth_faces_vs_adult_faces/README.md

 ## Challenges and Learnings

 ### Computational Resources
 The models required substantial computational power and time to fit.
 Each model took five to ten hours to fit, using an M3 chip with 18GB of memory.
-Future work could explore using GPU acceleration or cloud-based solutions.
+Future work could explore cloud-based solutions.

 ### Quality of the Data
 Given the objective of this model is to differentiate between the faces of adults and youth, it would be highly beneficial to train the model using datasets that consist exclusively of facial images.
 However, acquiring large datasets that meet such specific requirements poses a significant challenge.

 ## Future Work
+Visualizing the images that were misclassified to gain some understanding of how to continue to tune the model.
 Future improvements could include experimenting with more advanced architectures like ResNet, implementing data augmentation, and exploring other regularization techniques.
 Additionally, evaluating the model using other metrics such as precision, recall, and F1-score could provide more insights into its performance.

 ## Conclusion